Category Archives: Conscious Mindset

 August…

 More than halfway through another year and it seems everyone feels harried and overworked.
 Life and time is absolutely racing.
-Nobody seems to have any time to stop and chill, nobody has any time to even recognize their needs let alone address and fulfill them.
+Nobody seems to have any time to stop and chill, nobody has any time to recognise their needs let alone address and fulfill them.

 As we become more and more switched on to the world outside ourselves it is no surprise that we feel overwhelmed, drowning in never ending obligation.
 The world and our lives seem to be an insurmountable task that we can’t ever see a way to scale.

-When goal-setting, if the task or goal seems just too big for you to succeed, even too big to know where to begin, it often becomes more easily achieveable when it is broken down and tackled in small chunks.
-As you succeed with each step you feel reassured that you can actually reach your goal, and you feel increased motivation to achieve results.
+When goal setting, if a task or goal seems just too big for you to succeed, even too big to know where to begin, it’s often more easily achieved when it’s broken down and tackled in small chunks.
+As you succeed with each step you feel reassured that you can actually reach your final goal, and you feel increased motivation to achieve results.

 It seems to me that if we can apply this same principle to our life we could create some level of control and the satisfaction of achievement.
-By breaking the year up into smaller segments and setting ourself goals for just a part of the year rather than the year as a whole would achieve a similar result to breaking down big goals.
-It would give us a sense of success and stop the feeling that we were skeetering along in life, barely in control.
+Breaking the year up into smaller segments and setting goals for just part of the year rather than the whole year would achieve a similar result to breaking down big goals.
+It would give us a sense of success and stop the feeling that we’re skittering along in life, barely in control.

 Recently, a client told me that last January she made a list of the 100 things she wanted to achieve this year.
 Her list included things like ‘see this friend 6 times for lunch’, ‘go to 4 movies’, ‘read a particular series of books’.
 She also had big things on her list like ‘change my job’.

 She proudly showed me just how many things she had already crossed off.
 Her list reminded her that although she may feel on the edge of control she was actually doing quite a lot that she wanted to achieve in her life this year.
-And not only did the things on her list did not remain in that “gunna-do” (‘going-to-do’ for non Aussies) vault, she was doing them all and enjoying herself along the way.
+And not only did the things on her list not remain in that “gunna-do” (‘going-to-do’ for non-Aussies) vault she was getting through her list and enjoying herself along the way.

 But my client did remember, she did follow through, she did feel like she had achieved, and most importantly, she felt as though her life was under her control, in spite of the fact that it was still just as crazy-busy as the lives of all the rest of us.